manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_sharded_table/Creating_a_sharded_table.md

 # Creating a Sharded Table

+> NOTE: Auto-sharding requires [Manticore Buddy](../../replace Installation/Manticore_Buddy.md).
+If it doesn't work, make sure Buddy is installed.

 Manticore allows for the creation of **sharded tables**, which act like a special distributed table containing multiple tables that represent shards.
-This feature can be useful if you need to scale data.
-You can create a local sharded table and a replicated sharded table when multiple clusters are required.
+This feature proves invaluable when scaling your data.
+You can create both local sharded tables and replicated sharded tables when using multiple nodes to configure optimal data distribution.

+Sharded tables offer several key benefits for high-performance applications:

+They deliver superior write performance by writing data to multiple tables simultaneously, utilizing system resources more efficiently.
+This parallel writing capability enables higher indexing throughput compared to a single large table.

+Sharded tables support replication out of the box, enhancing high availability.
+You needn't handle replication manually – simply set the replication factor when creating the sharded table, and the system manages everything.
+This built-in replication ensures continuous data accessibility even if some nodes fail.
 #### Create a Local Sharded Table

 To create a local sharded table, you can create a table as normal but also add two parameters: `shards='x'` and `rf='1'`. `shards` represents the number of local tables that will be created and represent shards. `rf` is the replication factor, and for a single server environment, you need to use 1 here.